deel-ai/oodeel/README.md

 **Oodeel** also includes standard training functions with data augmentation and learning rate scheduler for toy convnet models or models from `keras.applications` in [tf_training_tools.py](https://github.com/deel-ai/oodeel/tree/master/oodeel/utils/tf_training_tools.py) and `torchvision.models` in [torch_training_tools.py](https://github.com/deel-ai/oodeel/tree/master/oodeel/utils/torch_training_tools.py) files.
 These functions come in handy for benchmarks like *leave-k-classes-out* that requires retraining models on a subset of dataset classes.
 # Development Roadmap

-## Roadmap to first release:
-- [x] The library works for `keras` models
-- [x] Unification of tutorial notebooks
-- [x] Validation of all methods for pytorch using `TorchOperator`, making oodeel compatible with both tensorflow and pytorch models.
-- [x] Integration of `TorchDataHandler` to alleviate the need of `tf.data.Dataset` when using pytorch.
-At this stage, oodeel will no more require any tensorflow components when using pytorch, and vice-versa.
-- [x] Revise docstring and type hinting
-- [x] Set up the doc

-## What's next?
 - [ ] More baselines!
-- [ ] A module for thorough visualizations (result plots and feature space visualizations)
+- [x] A module for thorough visualizations (result plots and feature space visualizations)
 - [ ] Integrate model loading and uploading with [hugginface's transformers](https://huggingface.co/docs/transformers/index) library for pretraining
 - [ ] Extend the library to more diverse tasks like object detection, segmentation, NLP ...
 - [ ] Towards OOD Generalization?